SCHOLARSHIPS

 What is the difference between a scholarship and a bursary?

-A scholarship is an award given to recognise talent with a maximum overall remission of 50% of tuition fees.
+A scholarship is an award given to recognise talent with a maximum combined remission of 50% of tuition fees.
 It is not means tested.
 A bursary refers to mean-tested financial support designed to allow access to a Kent College education to children whose family circumstances may mean they cannot afford the full fees.
 As a general rule, applications from households with a combined income of over £100,000 are not usually approved for a bursary.

 What is the deadline for applying for a bursary?